ChaserTlss/vim_config/bundle/YouCompleteMe/README.md

 **NOTE:** Causes re-parsing of the current translation unit.

-**NOTE:** After applying a fix-it, the diagnostics UI is not immediately updated.
-This is due to a technical restriction in Vim.
-Moving the cursor, or issuing the `:YcmForceCompileAndDiagnostics` command will refresh the diagnostics.
-Repeated invocations of the `FixIt` command on a given line, however, _do_ apply all diagnostics as expected without requiring refreshing of the diagnostics UI.
-This is particularly useful where there are multiple diagnostics on one line, or where after fixing one diagnostic, another fix-it is available.

 Supported in filetypes: `c, cpp, objc, objcpp, cs`

 #### The `RefactorRename <new name>` subcommand